DigiByte-Core/digibyteprojects/app/views/home/faq.html.md

 ------
 When you make a donation you explicitly give to the fundraiser the full control of the money you send.
 He or she may have committed themselves to refund the donations under certain circumstances but you still need to evaluate whether you can trust him on that.

-When you donate Digis4Commits asks you for a return address.
+When you donate DigiByteProjects asks you for a return address.
 This address will be used if the fundraiser wants to send funds back to you.
 It may also be used for other things where you need to prove you are the sender (a vote, a reward, etc.).
 All the donation addresses will be displayed publicly so you should use a newly generated address without history.
 And you must keep the associated private key in a safe place.

 Does it work?
 -------------
-Digis4Commits is young but has much potential.
+DigiByteProjects is young but has much potential.

 We initially started as a [tip4commit](http://tip4commit.com/) clone where GitHub commits were automatically rewarded 1% of the balance.
 We moved recently to the more generic system described here.